simonbrownsb/meetupdata/README.md

 in your browser, then grant it access to your meetup.com account when it asks you to.
 It will display your access token.

+This app uses the Meetup OAuth2 Implicit Flow to authorize against your own meetup.com account to allocate, directly, an access token.

 However, you might not want to do that (if you don\'t trust what that app is doing to fetch a token).

-So the alternative is to do it manually yourself:
+So the alternative is to run the same Implicit Flow manually yourself:

    1. Login to https://www.meetup.com/meetup_api/, and create your own OAuth Consumer, with redirect_uri as https://www.google.com.